jpw-erigo/CT_dotNET/README.md

 Class documentation is available at https://jpw-erigo.github.io/CT_dotNET/class_c_t__dot_n_e_t_1_1_c_t__dot_n_e_t.html

+Some notes on using this library:

-An array of channel names is given to the class constructor.
+* An array of channel names is given to the class constructor.
 The same number of entries must be supplied in the data array given to method putData(); there should be a one-to-one correspondance between the channel name index and the index in the data array.

-Only double-precision floating point data is currently supported.
+* Only double-precision floating point data is currently supported.

-Timestamps can either be in milliseconds or seconds, as specified by the boolean argument to the constructor.
+* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by the boolean argument to the constructor.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.